Declutter Your Home Office

 Declutter your home office to create that functional and organized space that so many home buyers are looking for today.
 A lot of people are working from home these days and are putting an office space on their priority list when looking for a new home.

 If you are preparing to sell your home on the real estate market, why not turn this multi-functional room into a home office instead?

 Declutter your home office of things that doesn't belong

 Create a home office design that buyers want.
 Do away with exercise equipment and other things that don't belong in an office.

 Show home buyers that your house has room for a home office, even if it’s just a shared space in the kitchen or living room.
 This will add value to your home.

 - Remove everything that doesn’t belong in an office.
-This means the exercise ball, craft supplies, and futon need to go!
+This means the exercise ball, craft supplies, the sewing machine and futon must go!

 - Declutter your home office of unsightly computer wires.
 Invest in wireless devices or look for helpful tools to get your wires organized; find organizing tools at: wirecare.com or thecontainerstore.com.

-- Keep paperwork under control by having a designated spot for all incoming paper.
+- Keep paperwork under control by having a designated spot for all incoming and outgoing paperwork.

 - Declutter your home office by using attractive office organizers to hold your mail as it comes in.